jclo/kiwii/README.md

 [![NPM install][npm-install-image]][npm-install-url]

 Kiwii is a lightweight unopinionated HTML5 Hybrid Mobile App framework.
 Kiwii relies on [Backbone](http://backbonejs.org) to build your MVC web application.
-It relies on [Backbone.Radio](https://github.com/marionettejs/backbone.radio) for messaging, [Handlebars](http://handlebarsjs.com) for templating and [Ratchet](http://goratchet.com) and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for styling.
-However, you are not forced to use these technologies for messaging, templating and styling.
-With little effort, you can replace them by your preferred solutions.
+It relies on [Backbone.Radio](https://github.com/marionettejs/backbone.radio) for messaging, [React](https://facebook.github.io/react) for viewing and [Ratchet](http://goratchet.com) and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for styling.
+However, you are not forced to use these technologies for messaging and styling.
+With a little effort, you can replace them by your preferred solutions.

 And of course, Kiwii relies on [Cordova](https://cordova.apache.org) to convert your web application into a Mobile Hybrid Application.

 Kiwii is just Backbone!
 Kiwii aims at providing a very thin framework to reduce the overhead and thus to get a very fast Mobile Hybrid Application.
 And, Kiwii aims at providing a totally transparent framework without magic behind the curtains.
 With Kiwii we want to keep the framework as simple as possible.
-We want the developper to understand what it does.
+We want the developer to understand what it does.

-A Kiwii webapp mainly consists of one HTML page, one CSS file, one Javascript file and a set of loosely coupled Kiwii Backbone MV modules.
+A Kiwii webapp mainly consists of one HTML page, one CSS file, one Javascript file and a set of loosely coupled Backbone/React MVC modules.

 If you are familiar with Backbone, Kiwii is really easy to use.
 If you aren't, you need to learn Backbone first as Kiwii is just a minimal glue around Backbone to facilitate its use.